JohanDegraeve/PCBackup/README.md

             the file with the search results will be named searchresults.csv.
 If that file already exists, then it will be named for intance searchresults (1).txt
   * --overwrite: only for restore.
 If value = true then files that already exist in the destination will be overwritten.
 Default n (no)
   * --logfilefolder: location of the logfile, just the folder name, it must exist.
-  * --excludedfilelist: filenames, with full path, that contains list of filenames that should be ignored, ie not added to the folderlist.json and not copied in backups.
+  * --excludedfilelist: list of file names to exclude, exact match is applied, case sensitive.
-  * --excludedpathlist: full paths that need to be exclude, starting from the main source folder, ie not start for instance with c:\..
+  * --excludedpathlist: list of folder names to exclude, these are subfolder names, exact match is applied, case sensitive.
   * --restoredate: mandatory if type arguments = R. Date and time for which restore should occur.
 Format yyyy-MM-dd-HH-mm-ss
-  * --subfoldertorestore: The specific folder within source that needs to be restored, If the complete backup needs to be restored, then omit this argument, If a specific subfolder needs to be restored, then specify that folder here.
+  * --subfoldertorestore: The specific folder within source that needs to be restored, If the complete backup needs to be restored, then omit this argument or give an empty string ("").
+If a specific subfolder needs to be restored, then specify that folder here.
   * --foldernamemapping:<br>
         Sometimes SharePoint sync gives different foldernames to the main folder.
 Example sometimes the Documents folder is named "XDrive Documents", but on another PC it may be named "XDrive Documenten"<br>
           The app allows to do mapping of foldernames.
 This is only applicable to the initial folder, not the subfolders.
 It's a list of mappings.
 Example line:<br>